The best online services for prescription skincare in 2026

 What ingredients are commonly used in prescription skincare?

-In prescription skincare, the most common active ingredients include retinoids like tretinoin, adapalene, and tazarotene for acne, aging, and pigmentation; antibiotics and antimicrobials such as clindamycin, erythromycin, and metronidazole for acne and rosacea; and anti-inflammatories including topical corticosteroids and calcineurin inhibitors for eczema and psoriasis.
-Dermatologists also frequently prescribe skin-lightening agents like hydroquinone, azelaic acid, and kojic acid to manage hyperpigmentation, while keratolytics such as salicylic acid, lactic acid, and urea help exfoliate and smooth the skin.
-For hormonal acne, anti-androgenic agents like spironolactone or clascoterone are sometimes used, while barrier-repair ingredients such as ceramides, hyaluronic acid, and niacinamide are often added to improve tolerability.
+In prescription skincare, the most common active ingredients include retinoids like tretinoin, adapalene, and tazarotene for acne, aging, and pigmentation; antibiotics and antimicrobials such as clindamycin and metronidazole for acne and rosacea; and anti-inflammatories including topical corticosteroids and calcineurin inhibitors for eczema and psoriasis.
+Dermatologists also frequently prescribe skin-lightening agents like hydroquinone, azelaic acid, and kojic acid to manage hyperpigmentation.
+For hormonal acne, anti-androgenic agents like spironolactone are sometimes used, while barrier-repair ingredients such as ceramides, hyaluronic acid, and niacinamide are often added to improve tolerability.

 Important Disclaimer: Compounded medications are not reviewed by the FDA for safety or efficacy.

-What are the best online services to get personalized skincare?
+What are the best online services to get prescription skincare?

 Miiskin

-- How it works: Have a virtual consultation with an independent dermatologist, you get an e-prescription and then you buy your medication on-demand at an online pharmacy
+- How it works: Have a virtual consultation with an independent dermatologist, you get an e-prescription and then you order your medication on Miiskin.
+You get a payment link and after payment is processed, Foothills ships your medication.

 - Also offers: online treatment for most common skin problems with a board-certified dermatologist licensed in your state